-Tomorrow morning – August 15, 2017 – in the predawn hours, the moon will be at or near its last quarter phase and in front of the constellation Taurus the Bull.
+These next few mornings – August 6 and 7, 2018 – in the predawn hours, the waning crescent moon will be shining in front of the constellation Taurus the Bull.
 Look for the moon in the vicinity of Aldebaran, Taurus’ brightest star, and also the Pleiades star cluster.
 The moon, Aldebaran and the Pleiades go upward and westward throughout the wee hours before dawn.

 From mid-northern latitudes, the moon, Aldebaran and the Pleiades shine high in the southeast sky in the dark hour before dawn.

 Before dawn from the northern tropics, look high overhead for this threesome.

 Before dawn from the Southern Hemisphere, look for the moon, Aldebaran and Pleiades in your northern sky.

 The lit side of a waning moon always points in the direction that it travels in front the constellations of the zodiac.
 So as seen from around the world tomorrow morning, on August 15, the waning moon will be moving eastward toward the star Aldebaran at the rate of about one-half degree (one moon-diameter) per hour.
 That’s in spite of the fact that the moon always moves westward across the sky, due to the Earth’s rotation.

 Contrast the position of the moon before dawn on August 15, and then 24 hours later, before dawn on August 16.
 You’ll see that the moon has moved eastward in front of Taurus.
 As seen from around the world, the moon will be much closer to the star Aldebaran on August 16 than August 15, as shown on the sky chart at the top of this post.